Commands #

 • --root <path> project root

-• --clean clean output directory before build
+• --clean force cleaning the output directory before build

 • --drafts include draft pages